LFLATH/JobSpyder/README.md

 # JobSpyder
 A python web-scraper for job listings

-This project will be making use of Scrapy!
+This project will be making use of beautiful soup!